 \textbf{Data reconstruction attacks - reconstruction quality.} One important metric for gauging the success of data reconstruction attacks is in the similarity of the reconstructions to the ground truth images.
 This measure can be visual and is typically quantified through image similarity metrics such as PSNR (peak signal-to-noise ratio), SSIM (structural similarity index measure), or L-PIPS (learned perceptual image patch similarity).
 Image identifiability precision (IIP) was also introduced as a potential metric for reconstruction quality~\cite{yin2021see}.
 Instead of per-image calculatioins, compared to all images in the ground truth batch, IIP finds the nearest neighbor of each reconstructed image.
 The metric is quantified as the fraction of reconstructions that have the ground truth image as their nearest neighbor.
-Additionally, \cite{zhao2024leak} discusses the use of leaked data for training models in downstream prediction tasks related to the image similarity metrics.
-Even reconstructed images with some of the lowest metric scores (e.g., PSNR$<12$, SSIM$<0.2$) were still shown to improve the accuracy of the trained models~\cite{zhao2024leak}.
+Additionally, \cite{zhao2024leak} discusses the use of leaked data for training models in downstream prediction tasks related to the image similarity metrics, where even reconstructed images with the lowest metric scores (e.g., PSNR$<12$, SSIM$<0.2$) were still shown to improve the accuracy of trained models~\cite{zhao2024leak}.

 \textbf{Data reconstruction attacks - leakage rate.} Another metric used to quantify success of data reconstruction attacks is leakage rate.
 While leakage rate can be simply defined as the number of leaked images, quantification can still vary.
-Some methods such as linear layer leakage can result in leaking a single image with multiple ground truth images overlapping.
-Here, leakage rate is typically defined as the number of reconstructions that only have a single image leaked.
-While methods such as gradient inversion typically rely on image similarity to measure the quality, leakage rate can also be used based on the number of images above a given threshold for any metric (e.g., PSNR$>16$)~\cite{hatamizadeh2023gradient}.
+Some methods, such as linear layer leakage, can result in leaking an image consisting of multiple client images overlapping.
+Here, leakage rate is typically defined as the number of reconstructions with only have a single, non-overlapping image leaked.
+Although methods such as gradient inversion typically rely on image similarity to measure quality, leakage rate can also be used based on the number of images above a given threshold for any metric (e.g., PSNR$>16$)~\cite{hatamizadeh2023gradient}.